An inexact variable metric proximal linearization method for composite optimization on manifolds: Introduction

-We see that for problem \eqref{prob} there is still a lack of algorithms with a full convergence certificate.
-For its special case $F\equiv\mathcal{I}$, the RPG method in Huang and Wei \cite{Huang2022a} has the full convergence if $\Theta$ satisfies the Riemannian KL property, but to check whether the property is satisfied by a continuous semialgebraic function is not trivial since it requires constructing a chart $\phi_{x}$ for $x\in\mathcal{M}$; the proximal quasi-Newton methods in Wang and Yang \cite{Wang2023,Wang2024} have the full convergence certificate but require the very restricted condition for the Riemannian Hessian of $f$.
-Not only that, their full convergence analysis either requires the exact stationary points (see Huang and Wei \cite{Huang2022a}) or the exact optimal solutions (see Wang and Yang \cite{Wang2023,Wang2024}) of subproblems, which are unavailable in practice due to computation error or cost.
-The algorithm recently proposed in Li et al. \cite{LiZhang2024} is applicable to problem \eqref{prob} with $F\equiv\mathcal{I}$, but its full convergence analysis also requires the exact optimal solutions of subproblems, so the gap still exists between theoretical analysis and practical implementation.
-For the special case $F\equiv\mathcal{I}$, Huang and Wei \cite{Huang2023} proposed an inexact RPG (IRPG) by solving \eqref{RPG1} at each iteration to achieve $\tilde{v}^k\in T_{x^k}\mathcal{M}$ satisfying
+From the above discussion, for the composite problem \eqref{prob}, there is still a lack of algorithms with a full convergence certificate.
+For its special case $F\equiv\mathcal{I}$, the RPG method \cite{Huang2022a} has the full convergence if $\Theta$ satisfies the Riemannian KL property, but to check whether the property is satisfied by a continuous semialgebraic function is nontrivial since it requires constructing a chart $\phi_{x}$ for $x\in\mathcal{M}$; the proximal quasi-Newton methods \cite{Wang2023,Wang2024} have the full convergence certificate but need a restricted condition for the Riemannian Hessian of $f$.
+Not only that, their full convergence analysis either requires the exact stationary points \cite{Huang2022a} or optimal solutions \cite{Wang2023,Wang2024} of subproblems, which are unavailable in practice due to computation error or cost.
+The algorithm proposed recently in \cite{LiZhang2024} is applicable to problem \eqref{prob} with $F\equiv\mathcal{I}$, but its full convergence analysis also requires the exact optimal solutions of subproblems, so the gap still exists between theoretical analysis and practical implementation.
+For the special case $F\equiv\mathcal{I}$, Huang and Wei \cite{Huang2023} proposed an inexact RPG (IRPG) by solving \eqref{RPG1} at each iteration to achieve $\widetilde{v}^k\in T_{x^k}\mathcal{M}$ satisfying $\|\widetilde{v}^k-v^k\|\le q(\varepsilon_k,\|\widetilde{v}^k\|)$ and $\ell_{x^k}(\widetilde{v}^k)\leq\ell_{x^k}(0)$, where $v^k$ is an exact stationary point of subproblems and $q\!:\mathbb{R}^2\to\mathbb{R}$ is a continuous function with $q(\varepsilon_k,\|\widetilde{v}^k\|)$ for some $\varepsilon_k>0$ to control the accuracy for solving subproblems.
+They achieved the full convergence of the iterate sequence if $\Theta$ satisfies the Riemannian KL property on the accumulation point set and $q(\varepsilon_k,\|\widetilde{v}^k\|)=\varepsilon_k^2$ with $\sum_{k=1}^{\infty}\varepsilon_k<\infty$.
+However, its implementable version requires the retraction-convexity of $\vartheta$ on $\mathcal{M}$, and now it is unclear which nonsmooth $\vartheta$ satisfy such a property.
+Thus, to design an inexact algorithm for \eqref{prob} with a full convergence certificate in theory and a good performance in computation is still an unresolved task.
+This is precisely the motivation for this work.
+We notice that after the archive version of this work (\url{https://arxiv.org/abs/2508.12003}) appeared, Zheng et al. \cite{zheng2025new} made their work public where, they proposed an inexact ManPL (iManPL) with the inexactness criterion HACC similar to ours but did not provide the full convergence of the iterate sequence.
+For clarity, we summarize the algorithms for problem \eqref{prob} in Table \ref{Compar-tab}.